-Figure 38 STB processing of SL-HDR signals for an HDR-capable television
+Figure 38 STB processing of SL-HDR signals for an HDR-capable television the SL-HDR information to the display in conjunction with the PQ video, enabling the television to reconstruct the HDR/WCG image.

 A similar strategy, that is, reconstructing the HDR/WCG video before image manipulations such as graphics overlays, is recommended for use in professional environments and is discussed below in conjunction with Figure 41.